rjashby/Currency-Exchange/README.md

 ## Description

-_This application..._
+_This modest currency exchange application allows a user to see what the exchange rate is between US Dollars, and 6 sample counties._

+_The user is provided with an input field to enter a starting amount of money, and is asked to select a country from the dropdown menu._

+_Once selected, the user can submit their input via a submit button, and the application makes an API call to a currency exchange API.
+The user will then either be given the appropriate conversion rate, or will be given an error if either the API call or the user input was incorrect and/or failed._

 ## Setup/Installation Requirements

 **Cloning**

 1) _In order to utilize this page on your local machine, you will need to clone a copy of this repository using the "$ git clone {url}" command in your coding terminal._

-2) _Navigate to your desired directory in your command terminal and run "$ git clone LINK"_
+2) _Navigate to your desired directory in your command terminal and run "$ git clone https://github.com/rjashby/Currency-Exchange"_

 3) _Should you wish to edit the code you cloned, you will need coding software.
 VS Code is an example of a free code editor, which can be downloaded at https://code.visualstudio.com/_.

 4) _Once your coding software is installed, open the folder of the cloned repository, which will contain the HTML files, the bootstrap.css framework, any images, audio, as well separate individual stylesheets for each HTML file._

 5) _To view the finished site locally, simply navigate to the folder/directory which you cloned the project, and open the index.html file in your browser._

 **Downloading**

-1) _In your browser, navigate to LINK, and click the green "Code" button, which will provide a drop down menu.
+1) _In your browser, navigate to https://github.com/rjashby/Currency-Exchange, and click the green "Code" button, which will provide a drop down menu.
 Click on "Download ZIP" at the bottom of the menu, and save it to your desired location._

 2) _Once downloaded, unzip and extract the files._